made2591/go-perceptron-go/README.md

 A single level perceptron classifier with weights estimated from sonar training data set using stochastic gradient descent.
 The implementation is in dev.
 Planned features:

-UPDATE 2: I started working on ```mlp``` branch for MLP + back prop.
-It doens't work yet but...I push first commit after some exp in dev.
-I delete ```dev``` because of some structs optimization.

-UPDATE 1: we will work on k-fold validation.

 - complete future features XD (see above)
 - find co-workers
 - dev a three (then k-parameter) level networks with backprop
 - create a ml library in openqasm (just kidding)
 - brainstorming / devtesting other algorithms in ml

+### Updates

+2017-08-01: Introduced validation package and k-fold cross validation.

+2017-07-31: I started working on ```mlp``` branch for MLP + back prop.
+It doens't work yet but...I push first commit after some exp in dev.
+I delete ```dev``` because of some structs optimization.

+2017-07-31: we started working on k-fold validation.

 ## Dependencies